Things to Do and Camping at Moreton Island Close to Brisbane

 Snorkler and lots of colourful fish

 • Snorkelling between and around the 15 Tangalooma Wrecks and the beach is awesome.
 Bring your snorkel equipment or rent it at your accommodation.
 Be aware of the currents in the open sea when leaving the safe wreck area.
-The currents run in parallel to the shoreline.
-Don’t swim against it, let yourself float with the currents and swim back to the beach when it gets less strong.
+The currents run parallel to the shoreline.
+Don’t swim against it; let yourself float with the currents and swim back to the beach when it gets less strong.
 The wrecks were sunk at Moreton Bay in 1963 for a safe anchorage of the boats.
 Coincidently a human-made reef with colourful fish in abundance got created.
 Sea turtles can be spotted here, as well.
 Residents try to get more wrecks placed at Moreton.

-• Diving; Flinders Reef north of Moreton Island is an excellent spot for diving.
+• Diving; Flinders Reef, north of Moreton Island, is an excellent spot for diving.

-• Climb to the top of one of the many dunes for a breathtaking view or to the top of Mount Tempest; the highest coastal dune and enjoy the scenic 360° view
+• Climb to the top of one of the many dunes for a breathtaking view or to the top of Mount Tempest, the highest coastal dune, and enjoy the scenic 360° view.

 • Take a bath in the marvellous Champagne Pools at North Point.
 Volcanic rock and sandstone form a breakwater for the heavy surf.